This is a living document and is updated from time to time.

 As it is within these important points our work needs to continue.

-- African-American chefs in particular need to learn to market themselves.
+- People need to learn to market themselves.

-As organizations invest more in communications for linking professionals with students of color in will enhance their education and provide career opportunities for advancement.
+As organizations invest more in communication platforms and eLearning we are able to link minority professionals with Mentors that can enhance the education outcome and provide career opportunities for advancement.

-The needed succession planning tools could contribute to making sure the industry has well trained professionals who lead students that want to enter the hospitality industry/culinary arts and perhaps want to become educators.
+The acquisition of succession planning tools can contribute to making sure any industry has well trained professionals who lead other students and perhaps want to become educators replicating best practices.

 WORLD CLASS CONTENT

 The certification programs of today have world class content.
-As does the recent NRAEF Food and Beverage Service Competency Model shown on the Competency Model Clearinghouse website.
+As does the recent NRAEF Food and Beverage Service Competency Model shown on the Department of Labor Competency Model Clearinghouse website.
+Search the Clearinghouse for your industry competency models.

 A BETTER WAY TO MANAGE KNOWLEDGE TRANSFER